Kimo-Gandall101/LIWC-General-Assembly/README.md

 LIWC_GA_Query_Clean (1).ipynb: code used for cleaning and merging raw data LIWC GA Machine.ipynb: Tensorflow code

 Note: LIWC GA Machine should not error, but many of the result metrics (loss, precision, recall, F1) all return 'NaN' for values.
-This needs to be debugged
+This needs to be debugged.
+For your benefit, the Machine file alreadt includes some sample code halted while running to portray the problem.
+This can be found in the #Run the model codeblock (In[15]).